metagov/gateway/docs/plugin_tutorial.rst

 Implement the ``receive_webhook`` listener.
 Use it to update status and outcome, if applicable.
 See the Loomio plugin for an example.

-**PULL approach: Use "check_status" to poll for changes in the process.**
+**PULL approach: Use "update" to poll for changes in the process.**

-Implement ``check_status`` to check the status of the async process, possibly by making a request to an external platform.
+Implement ``update`` to check the status of the async process, possibly by making a request to an external platform.
 Update status and outcome, if applicable.
-The Driver is responsible for polling check_status.
+Metagov core calls the ``update`` function every minute from a scheduled task.
 See the Discourse plugin for an example.

 .. seealso:: See the :doc:`Reference Documentation <../autodocs/core>` for more information about the ``GovernanceProcess`` models.